 Your base layer has a few functions, but the primary one is keeping your body dry from the inside out.
 When you’re active, your body sweats.
 You want the clothing that directly touches your body to wick away moisture, not absorb and retain moisture.
 Wet clothing = cold body.

 The best materials for base layers are merino wool or synthetic wool.
 Merino is more effective, but also more expensive and delicate.
 Synthetic is cheaper and very durable, but not quite as good at wicking away moisture and keeping you warm.
-Personal opinion, but I think synthetic is warm enough and I like how durable it is, so I rarely buy natural merino.

 My recommendation would be to bring 3 base layer shirts (either 2 t-shirts and 1 long sleeve, or vice versa).
 The reason I recommend three is because most of us sweat quite a bit on our armpits and backs, so having a few shirts will keep you feeling clean in between washes.

 Also known as long-johns or long-underwear, your base layer bottoms go underneath your hiking pants on a chilly day and give you extra warmth.
 I didn’t find I needed to wear a base layer bottoms everyday, so I only had once pair.
 Also, when it comes to pants I’d recommend buying synthetic.
 I found merino wool to be too delicate for pants and have torn through two pairs.
 Now I only do synthetic.
+Here are some of my favourites.

 A New Zealand Winter Staple: Embrace the Mid Layer!